ACAPS enables crisis responders to better understand and thereby better address the world’s disasters

 - Humanitarian work will be more accountable

-ACAPS (Assessment Capacities Project) was established in 2009 with the aim of supporting the humanitarian community with all aspects of humanitarian needs assessments.
+ACAPS is a non-profit, non-governmental project established in 2009 with the aim of supporting the humanitarian community with all aspects of humanitarian needs assessments.
 At the time there was no commonly accepted coordinated multi-sector assessment methodology and a capacity gap of experts to carry them out.

 Initially, ACAPS was set up as a two-year project to address these gaps.
 However, as ACAPS gained experience, a lack of independent analytical capacity was identified as a functional gap in the system.
 ACAPS therefore increased its focus on analysis.
 Today, as well as providing independent support, ACAPS continues to embed within and support the humanitarian system.